ume05rw/Mopidy.Finder/README.md

 If it NOT Works, Install [**.Net Core 2.2 Runtime**](https://dotnet.microsoft.com/download/dotnet-core/2.2) to your platform.

+## Usage for OSX
+...I'm only checking that the binary running correctly.
+I don't know how to make the app work as a service.
+Please let me know!

 ## Usage for Othres
 1. Install [**.Net Core 2.2 SDK**](https://dotnet.microsoft.com/download/dotnet-core/2.2) to your platform.